iamjerrchen/twitter-writes-the-news/README.md

 ### Module Explanation
 #### main
 * Top level module to run the program

-#### twitter
-* Wrapper module that makes the POST calls to twitter and returns the JSON data

 #### tweet
 * Module that represents a single tweet